arindam31/ImageResizer/README.md

 Single File image preview
 Add a pop up for finished conversion..no of files converted Set limits for text box values
-Add quality options in UI (default can be kept as 80)
+Add quality options in UI (default can be kept as 80) - DONE

 Defects:
 1. Selection of a folder with other contents ...app detects other files too - FIXED